 Summer tutoring counteracts that tendency.
 Consider these five reasons why summer tutoring matters!

-1. Reinforces Last Year’s Learning.
-At the end of a school year, a child is filled with the stimulation and learning that comes from back-to-back months in the classroom, and summer tutoring can reinforce that learning before it’s lost.
-According to the National Summer Learning Association, “All young people experience learning losses when they do not engage in educational activities during the summer,” and “research spanning 100 years shows that students typically score lower on standardized tests at the end of summer vacation than they do on the same tests at the beginning of the summer.”
-Students are able to retain more from the previous year of school, setting a good foundation for the next one.
+According to the National Summer Learning Association, “All young people experience learning losses when they do not engage in educational activities during the summer,”.
+Furthermore, “research spanning 100 years shows that students typically score lower on standardized tests at the end of summer vacation than they do on the same tests at the beginning of the summer.”
+Students are able to retain more from the previous year of school, setting a good foundation for the next.

-2. Fills in the Gaps for Problem Areas.
-The extra attention and training of summer tutoring can be just the support a student needs to understand parts of schoolwork where he or she has been getting stuck.
-Before having to jump into a new school year and new challenges, the student can catch up and get on track to be prepared to keep moving forward.
+Tutoring fills in the gaps and tutors can concentrate on problem areas.
+The extra attention and training of summer tutoring can be just the support a student needs.
+For example, helping them to understand parts of schoolwork where he or she has been getting stuck.
+Before having to jump into a new school year and new challenges, the student can catch up.
+Not only that she can be prepared to keep moving forward.

 Clearly, summer is more than a time to relax and check out of schoolwork for a while.
 Through effective tutoring, kids have a way to reinforce their learning from last year, get help in areas where they need it, find stability, enjoy personalized attention and achieve better results overall.